Standard Pallet Sizes & Dimensions

 Two-way pallets are designed to be lifted by the deck boards.
-The standard 48″x40″ North American pallet, or GMA pallet, has stringers of 48 inches and deck boards of 40 inches, and was standardized by the Grocery Manufacturers Association.
-A standard wooden pallet (48 in × 40 in × 6 in or 122 cm × 102 cm × 15 cm) with a static load bearing capacity of 3 short tons (2.7 long tons; 2.7 t) and a 1-short-ton (0.89-long-ton; 0.91 t) dynamic capacity, will weigh approximately 33 to 48 lb (15 to 22 kg) Lightweight plastic pallets can weigh as little as 3 to 15 pounds (1.4 to 6.8 kg), while heavier models may weight up to 300 pounds (140 kg).
+The standard 48″x40″ North American pallet, or GMA pallet has stringers of 48 inches and deck boards of 40 inches and was standardized by the Grocery Manufacturers Association.
+A standard wooden pallet (48 in × 40 in × 6 in or 122 cm × 102 cm × 15 cm) with a static load-bearing capacity of 3 short tons (2.7 long tons; 2.7 t) and a 1-short-ton (0.89-long-ton; 0.91 t) dynamic capacity, will weigh approximately 33 to 48 lb (15 to 22 kg) Lightweight plastic pallets can weigh as little as 3 to 15 pounds (1.4 to 6.8 kg), while heavier models may weight up to 300 pounds (140 kg).
 “Standard GMA pallets can hold up to 460 pounds (210 kg).
-GMA pallets typically weighs 37 pounds (17 kg), and are 6 1⁄2 inches (170 mm) tall.
+GMA pallets typically weigh 37 pounds (17 kg) and are 6 1⁄2 inches (170 mm) tall.
 Their deck boards measure 3 1⁄4 inches (83 mm) wide and are 5⁄16 inch (7.9 mm) thick each.
 Other dimensions of pallets have different weight capacities.

 ISO Pallet Standard Pallet Size